-flynas Accepts 22 Saudi Candidates For The Second Batch Of The Future Engineers Program
+Flynas Accepts 22 Saudi Candidates For The Second Batch Of The Future Engineers Program

-(MENAFN- JUMMAR PR) Riyadh, Kingdom of Saudi Arabia – March 24, 2024: flynas, the Saudi air carrier and the leading low-cost airline in the Middle East and the world, announced accepting 22 Saudi candidates for the 2nd batch of the Future Engineers program, with the aim of localizing the “Aircraft Engineering and Maintenance” jobs within the company’s localization programs in the aviation sector as a strategic step that confirms flynas reliance on Saudi youth.
+flynas, the Saudi air carrier and the leading low-cost airline in the Middle East and the world, announced accepting 22 Saudi candidates for the 2nd batch of the Future Engineers program, with the aim of localizing the“Aircraft Engineering and Maintenance” jobs within the company's localization programs in the aviation sector as a strategic step that confirms flynas reliance on Saudi youth.

 As of January 2024, the new candidates have started qualification and training with the aim of graduating as maintenance and aircraft engineers at flynas.
 With intensive hands-on training opportunities in Riyadh, the program extends for six months for those holding a master's degree in aeronautical science & engineering and aviation technology specializations, 12 months for holders of a bachelor's degree, and 4 years for those holding a diploma.